-Most contemporary parameterizations of proficiency base themselves on the 'Complexity, Accuracy, and Fluency' (CAF) framework.
+Most contemporary characterizations of proficiency base themselves on the 'Complexity, Accuracy, and Fluency' (CAF) framework.
 The elements can be broken down into subcategories, but they are broadly defined as follows: Complexity refers to "the ability to use a wide and varied range of sophisticated structures and vocabulary in the L2", accuracy is "the ability to produce target-like and error-free language", while fluency is "the ability to produce the L2 with native-like rapidity, pausing, hesitation, or reformulation" (Housen et al. 2012: 2).
-However, this definition of fluency is relatively recent and has a narrower scope.
+However, this definition of fluency is relatively recent and has a narrower scope than other definitions.
 In less recent scholarship, there have been two general senses of fluency.
 The broad definition serves as a "cover term for oral proficiency."
-The narrower scope views fluency, like within the CAF framework, as motivated by the idea that a learner may be "fluent but grammatically inaccurate," "fluent but lack(s) a wide and varied vocabulary", or "speak correctly but not very fluently"(Lennon 1990: 390).
+The narrower scope views fluency, like within the CAF framework, as motivated by the idea that a learner may be "fluent but grammatically inaccurate," "fluent but lack(s) a wide and varied vocabulary", or "speak correctly but not very fluently" (Lennon 1990: 390).
+In this way, the narrow scope cleaves general oral proficiency into three independent parts, of which fluency is one.